Top Notch Schools

 As a community our goals are to:

-- Develop funding sources for STEM initiatives.
+- Develop funding sources for education initiatives.

 - Play a proactive role in engaging education policy-makers in North Dakota and Minnesota.